 One of the best things about this smoothie recipe is that you can make it with the most basic blender.
-I have an older version of this model that’s currently $25 at Target.
-(I got mine on clearance for about $10!)
+I have an older version of this affordable model that’s currently under $35 on Amazon.
 I don’t have the budget or the cabinet space for all kinds of special blenders and choppers – this one works great for all my needs.

 This recipe is delicious and so simple.
 It’s a great way to get a good helping of greens into your diet without even knowing it!
 My notoriously finicky eater husband likes this smoothie – and he would never eat any of these ingredients on their own (except for bananas).
 Winning!